 We’re all in agreement that customer feedback of any kind can (and should) be used to make improvements to your knowledge base, right?

-Still, there are a number of reasons that using surveys is such an efficient and effective way of generating this feedback in the first place.
+Still, there are a number of reasons that using knowledge base surveys is such an efficient and effective way of generating this feedback in the first place.
 Here, we’re going to discuss exactly what these reasons are.

 Collect Definitive and Specific Insight